k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/11_tdm_implementation_using_generic_flows.md

 ### How does the Broadway Flow Generate an Entity List for the Task Execution?

-The TDM library provides a list of Broadway actors and flows to support a generation of an entity list based on a project Broadway flow.
+The TDM library provides a list of Broadway actors and flows to support generating an entity list by a project Broadway flow.
 The project Broadway flow gets the entity list and calls the TDM library actors to insert them into a dedicated Cassandra table in **k2_tdm** keyspace.
 A separate Cassandra entity table is created on each LU and it has the following naming convention: [LU_NAME]_entity_list.

-The [TDM task execution process](/articles/TDM/tdm_architecture/03_task_execution_processes.md) runs the [batch process](/articles/20_jobs_and_batch_services/11_batch_process_overview.md) on entities in the Cassandra table that belong to the current task execution (i.e., that have the current task execution id).
+The [TDM task execution process](/articles/TDM/tdm_architecture/03_task_execution_processes.md) runs the [batch process](/articles/20_jobs_and_batch_services/11_batch_process_overview.md) on entities in the Cassandra table that are a part of current task execution, having the current task execution id.

 Click [here](14_tdm_implementation_supporting_non_jdbc_data_source.md) for more information about TDM implementation on non JDBC Data Source.

 ##  Step 7 - Optional - Build Broadway Flows for the [Custom Logic ](/articles/TDM/tdm_architecture/03a_task_execution_building_entity_list_on_tasks_LUs.md#custom-logic) Selection Method

 You can build one or multiple Broadway flow/s in order to get a list of entities for a task execution.
-These Broadway flows are executed by the TDM task execution process for building the entity list for the task execution.
+These Broadway flows are executed by the TDM task execution process in order to building the entity list for the task.
 The project Broadway flow needs to select the entity list and call the TDM library actors in order to insert them into a dedicated Cassandra table in **k2_tdm** keyspace.
 A separate Cassandra entity table is created on each LU and has the following naming convention: [LU_NAME]_entity_list.

 The [TDM task execution process](/articles/TDM/tdm_architecture/03_task_execution_processes.md) runs the [batch process](/articles/20_jobs_and_batch_services/11_batch_process_overview.md) on the entities in the Cassandra table that belong to the current task execution (have the current task execution id).